Fobnud-8wokpo-qivsyz/Jamon/README.md

 - b : Use HTTP basic authentication, this is used to capture clear text password.
 By default this option is set to false (NTLM auth)
 - s : Turn HTTP server On/Off.
 By default the HTTP is enabled.

+#responder.py -i YourIP -A              → -A Analyze Mode, be a ninja; Port scanning is for losers.

+#responder.py -i YourIP -rFv            → -r use workstation redirector for NBT-NS
+       					→ -F force auth on wpad.dat files retrieval (highly efficient) → -v be verbose, print all queries.

+#responder -I eth0 -i 192.168.1.10 -A   → Analizamos las consultas LLMNR NBT-NS y Browser requests sin envenenar ni obtener
+				          credenciales
+					  'This new mode offers a number of advantages for penetration testers looking to maximize stealth and perform reconnaissance.
+Passively discovered systems can be selectively added to the target whitelist option within the Responder.conf configuration file'

 #responder -I eth0                      → Ponemos a trabajar a responder
 En caso de Hashes capturados, ver carpeta /responder/logs, por ej.
 HTTP-NTLMv2-192.9.200.174.txt
 #john HTTP-NTLMv2-192.9.200.174.txt     → destripamos con John